ofiwg/libfabric/man/fi_getinfo.3.md

   Endpoints support this capability must meet the usage model as described by [`fi_trigger`(3)](fi_trigger.3.html).

-*FI_VARIABLE_MSG*

-: Requests that the provider must notify a receiver when a variable length message is ready to be received prior to attempting to place the data.
-Such notification will include the size of the message and any associated message tag (for FI_TAGGED).
-See 'Variable Length Messages' in fi_msg.3 for full details.
-Variable length messages are any messages larger than an endpoint configurable size.
-This flag requires that FI_MSG and/or FI_TAGGED be set.

 *FI_WRITE*
 : Indicates that the user requires an endpoint capable of initiating writes against remote memory regions.
 This flag requires that FI_RMA